pastcompute/sentrifarm/README.md

 * Hardware designs released under Creative Commons CC-BY-SA.
 * Source code released under GPL v3 except where existing imported components are otherwise identified as being used under other licenses such as MIT, BSD, etc.
 * Clipart in diagrams obtained from open / CC license sources : open office gallery, openclipart.com
-* Our own photos under CC-BY-NC
+* Our own photos and diagrams and videos under CC-BY-NC
 * We reserve the right to dual-license software that we developed under alternative licenses

 ### Third party software components incorporated into the repository

+* mqttsn-messages.cpp - MIT license

 ### Third party software components incorporated into the repository as a submodule

 * Adafruit arduino sensor library - Apache license
 * Adafruit BMP085 library - open source unspecified
 * Arduino MQTTSN library - MIT license
+* Arduino DHT11 library - MIT license
 * Frankenstein & Antares - GPL licensed ESP8266 framework.
 Note, not actively used at present tie but this may change.

 ### Third party software components submodules or cloned and binaries cross-compiled during the build